-Ninety-six percent of primary energy resources consumed in Japan are imported.14 Nuclear power has been regarded as a major player to become more self-sufficient because uranium can be regarded as long lasting energy due to nuclear reprocessing technology.15 Amongst Japanese nuclear power enjoyed the reputation that it is cheap, reliable and safe.

-The Fukushima Daiichi nuclear disaster which was induced by

-60,000 people demonstrate against nuclear power in Tokyo on 9/19/2012.17 earthquake that an measured magnitude 9.0 on the Richter scale. brought the flaws of nuclear power the awareness to of the Japanese.
-It revealed that the true should include cost protection against natural disasters and terrorism, disaster management, postdisaster recovery and the long-term management of radioactive waste.
-Following the explosion at Fukushima Daiichi 74% of people favoured a complete phasing out16 and 60,000 people demonstrated against nuclear power at a rally in Tokyo (Image 4).
+Ninety-six percent of primary energy resources consumed in Japan are imported.
+Nuclear power has been regarded as a major player to become more self-sufficient because uranium can be regarded as long lasting energy due to nuclear reprocessing technology.
+Amongst Japanese nuclear power enjoyed the reputation that it is cheap, reliable and safe.
+The Fukushima Daiichi nuclear disaster which was induced by an earthquake that measured magnitude 9.0 on the Richter scale, brought the flaws of nuclear power to the awareness of the Japanese.
+It revealed that the true cost should include protection against natural disasters and terrorism, disaster management, postdisaster recovery and the long-term management of radioactive waste.
+Following the explosion at Fukushima Daiichi 74% of people favoured a complete phasing out and 60,000 people demonstrated against nuclear power at a rally in Tokyo.